 Kanha National Park, Madhya Pradesh

 Similar to Ranthambore National Park in Rajasthan, Kanha National Park in Madhya Pradesh has plenty of resorts with luxury tents that are perfect for glamping.
 The pick of them, Shergarh Tented Camp has just six luxury tents located adjacent to the Mukki entrance of the park.
-Banjar Tola Kanha Tented Camp is a Taj safari property with 18 luxury tented suites, all having wide glass doors that open onto private decks overlooking a river.
+Banjar Tola Kanha Tented Camp is a Taj safari property with 18 luxury tented suites, all opening out onto private decks overlooking a river.

 Punjab provides an interesting opportunity to get a taste of rural village life by going glamping on a farm.
 Citrus County and Prakriti Farms are two of the biggest success stories where farm stays in Punjab are concerned.
-Citrus County, located in the Hoshiarpur district, has four rooms and nine luxury tents.
+Citrus County, located in the Hoshiarpur district, has nine luxury tents on the property.
 It's been really well developed and includes a swimming pool, cafe, and bar.
 Prakriti Farms is located around an hour from Chandigarh.
 It has a much more rustic feel.
 Two types of tents are offered -- safari tents with common bathrooms or Swiss tents with attached bathrooms.
-India Untravelled runs trips to Prakriti Farms.

 Pali District, Rajasthan

-Rajasthan's Pali district, between Jodhpur and Udaipur, has a number of options for rural glamping that will appeal to wildlife enthusiasts.
+Rajasthan's Pali district, between Jodhpur and Udaipur, has a couple of options for rural glamping that will appeal to wildlife enthusiasts.
 Sujan's Jawai property has nine luxury tents including a royal suite.
 Wilderness safaris to spot leopards, nature trails, cycling, and excursions to villages are all offered.
-Chhatra Sagar has 11 extraordinary luxury tents overlooking a dam and two (with complete privacy and panoramic views) on the hill.
+Raas Chhatra Sagar has 16 extraordinary luxury tents overlooking a dam and two (with complete privacy and panoramic views) on the hill.
 Sundowners are a highlight.
 Other activities include farm and village visits, and bird watching tours.
-At Rohet Wilderness Camp there are seven tents positioned on a small sand dune in the middle of nowhere.
-You can go horse riding and bird watching, go on royal picnics, visit villages, and attend culinary workshops.

 For a really intimate glamping getaway amid nature, head to Grassroots in the lush Wayanad district of Kerala.
 There are only five luxury tents on the property.
-They're set on a three acre coffee, areca nut and pepper plantation, overlooking the area's renowned tea plantations.
+They're set on a three-acre coffee, areca nut, and pepper plantation, overlooking the area's renowned tea plantations.
 The surrounding mountains and stream add to the relaxing ambiance.
-Activities such as hiking, rafting and Ayurvedic treatments can be arranged.
-Delicious home cooked food using fresh, organic, and locally sourced ingredients is served.
-Expect to pay around 7,000 rupees per night, including meals.
+Activities such as hiking, rafting, and Ayurvedic treatments can be arranged.
+Delicious home cooked food using fresh, organic, and locally sourced ingredients are served.